On July 02, 2023, the Whistleblower Protection Act (HinschG) came into force.

 - on security in information technology

-- on accounting, including corporate accounting
+- on accounting, including the bookkeeping of companies

 - on procurement procedures

-- Violations covered by section 4d (1) sentence 1 of the Financial Services Supervision Act against legal tax standards
+- Violations covered by section 4d (1) sentence 1 of the Financial Services Supervision Act

-Is a whistleblower always protected?
+When is a whistleblower protected?

 Protected is a person,